 Some system-changing initiatives, such as Polinchock’s, are situational.
 Others, such as the Equality Act (a bill in the United States Congress that, if passed, would prohibit discrimination on the basis of sexual orientation and gender identity in a multitude of areas including housing), are long-term marathons that have the power to propel the dream of homeownership further.
 “Currently, there are no federal protections for people based on sexual orientation or gender identity,” shares Florida-based agent Dave Gervase.
 “Not having that protection has kept LGBTQ+ people from the dream of homeownership.”

 As Gervase shows, not everyone is on equal footing when it comes to achieving the dream of homeownership.
 And, as an agent of change, you have the power to be a part of the change that makes the dream available across all demographics.
 But, taking a stand and fighting barriers to entry does not just happen through bills and regulations.
-Director of training and coaching at Keller Williams Center in Dallas and broker Julia Israel promotes change by pouring her experience into volunteer roles.
+Newly appointed Head of Inclusion and Belonging Julia Lashay Israel promotes change by pouring her experience into volunteer roles.
 An advocate for advancing homeownership in minority communities, Israel has lent her voice to the Minnesota Association of Realtors and the National Association of Realtors Housing Opportunity Committee, and founded the Twin Cities NAREB chapter.

 “As Realtors, we are equipped with knowledge and information to help build and develop our communities,” she shares.
 “To me, volunteerism is a civic duty.”